 Europcar is just one of the car rental services at both Coolangatta and Brisbane airports that are very helpful and accommodating.
 Kia Grand Carnival wheelchair accessible vehicles are a new addition to the Europcar fleet and are accessible by ramp and fully modified.
 Another accessible option is Black Label Transfers.
-They cost approximately $21 per person.
 These vehicles are all accessible some with ramp access and some with a lift.

 There is a shuttle bus connection that can take you from both Brisbane and the Gold Coast airports to your destination.
 Coaches used for airport and theme park transfers are not generally wheelchair accessible.
 Transport for customers with wheelchairs will be organised upon request pending availability.

 Some wheelchair accessible services are also available on the Surfside/TransLink bus service to theme parks.
-If you do plan on trying Surfside/TransitLink there are a mix of new and old buses in the fleet and they are not all are accessible.
-The ones that are accessible are accessed from the front doors; there is room for two passengers with wheelchairs and no tie downs.
+If you do plan on trying Surfside/TransitLink there are a mix of new and old buses in the fleet and they are not all accessible.
+The ones that are accessible are accessed from the front doors; there is room for two passengers with wheelchairs and no tie-downs.

 The Gold Coast’s “G:Link” commonly known as the tram or light rail is the newest way to navigate the Gold Coast.
-The service route is 13km route from the Gold Coast University Hospital to Broadbeach South via Surfers Paradise, Southport, Main Beach and Griffith University.
-Cavill Avenue tram stop is not too far Surfers Paradise Beach.
-It is a 5 minute walk/wheel on newly developed sidewalks and it are all flat.
+The service route is a 13km route from the Gold Coast University Hospital to Broadbeach South via Surfers Paradise, Southport, Main Beach, and Griffith University.
+Cavill Avenue tram stop is not too far from Surfers Paradise Beach.
+It is a 5-minute walk/wheel on newly developed sidewalks that are all flat.

-The tram passes around every 15 minutes and runs from 5:00am until midnight except on Friday and Saturday nights when services continue ever half hour until 7:00am the following morning.
+The tram passes around every 15 minutes and runs from 5:00 am until midnight except on Friday and Saturday nights when services continue every half hour until 7:00 am the following morning.
 Go Cards can be purchased from vending machines at every stop and are also valid on local buses as well as Intercity trains to Brisbane.
 Swipe your Go Card on the reader at the stop before and after your journey!